The Philosophical Foundations of the United States Political System

 - "minority parties are able to criticize and otherwise oppose the ruling party or parties";

 - a constitution "guarantees the rule of law," established limited government, and protects individuals' rights of speech, press, petition, assembly and association.
+(Patrick, 2006, p.7)

-Each of the standards in Topic 1 explore the philosophical and historical origins of the United States democratic political system, beginning with the emergence of democratic principles in ancient Greece and Rome and continuing to political philosophies of Enlightenment thinkers, the struggles between monarchs and nobles in medieval England, and the question of how extensively did Native Americans influence on the structure of American government.
+The standards in Topic 1 explore the philosophical and historical origins of the United States democratic political system, beginning with the emergence of democratic principles in ancient Greece and Rome and continuing to political philosophies of Enlightenment thinkers, the struggles between monarchs and nobles in medieval England, and the question of how extensively did Native Americans influence on the structure of American government.